-Issues related to family law and divorce can be some of the most difficult, emotional, and stressful times in a person’s life.
-For instance, these issues may involve: custodial disputes over children, disputes over assets/finances, and in some cases, domestic abuse/violence.
-Since these matters naturally carry a lot of emotion, it can be very difficult to maintain clear and rational thinking.
-As a result, it’s important to have your rights and interests protected by someone who understands the legal process within the state.
+Legal issues involving family law are often the most difficult, emotional, and stressful times in a person’s life.
+During these times, it’s difficult to maintain clear and rational thinking especially when children are involved.
+In these times, it’s critical to have your rights and interests protected by an experienced family lawyer who understands the legal process within your state.

-If you, or someone you know are dealing with issues related to family law and/or divorce, call our experienced attorneys for a confidential consultation today.
+If you, or someone you know have legal issues involving family law or divorce in Michigan, call our experienced attorneys for a confidential consultation today.
+(248) 348-0496

 How We Can Help

-Kelly & Kelly is dedicated to providing our clients with the best representation and advocacy possible for many areas of family law.
-These areas include, but are not limited to:
+We are dedicated to providing our clients with the best representation and advocacy possible for many areas of family law.
+This includes areas such as:

 Ryan Kelly is an award winning lawyer in family law and the head of the firm’s family law department.
-Her individual achievements and awards include, but are not limited to the following:
+She’s also a member of the ICLE Family Law Advisory Board and has made several legal contributions to the ICLE in the areas of divorce, custody, parenting time, etc. Ryan’s individual awards and achievements include:

 Michele Kelly is a senior partner in the firm and has practiced family law for nearly 30 years.
 She has appeared in courts throughout the State of Michigan and the States of Iowa and California.
 Her wealth of experience is often relied upon in evaluating a client’s case and their strategy for resolution.